SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_7880TSM.md

 # Evertz 7880TSM

-The **Evertz 7880TSM** protocol driver is used to monitor and control different kinds of **Evertz 7880TSM** cards.
+The **Evertz 7880TSM** connector is used to monitor and control different kinds of **Evertz 7880TSM** cards.

 ## About

-This driver supports different types of cards.
+This connector supports different types of cards.
 Depending on the **Card Type**, the number of inputs changes :

 - 7880TSM-IP: 1 input
 - other types: 2 inputs